By: DENNIS SWING-GREENE

 International Fiscal Consultant for euroFINESCO

-Short term lets to holiday makers: Misinterpreted legislation – Part Two: When renting becomes a business
+Short term lets to holiday makers: Misinterpreted legislation – Part one

 This is the first in a four part series examining issues concerning short term lets to holiday makers.